Local terms for the categorical trace: Introduction

-\begin{Emp} Let $X$ be a {\em reasonable}\footnote{See \re{sheaves}(a) for the precise restrictions we impose.} Artin stack over a ground field $k$ (assumed algebraically closed).
-To it we can associate the stable $\infty$-category $\Shv(X)$ of ind-constructible $\qlbar$-adic sheaves on $X$ (see \cite[App C]{main}).
+(a) Let $X$ be an Artin stack of finite presentation over $k$.
+To $X$ we can associate two DG categories: category $\Shv(X)$ of $\qlbar$-adic sheaves on $X$ (see \cite[Appendix~F]{main}) and category $\Shv(X)^{\ren}:=\Ind\Shv(X)^{\constr}$ of ind-constructible sheaves (see \cite[Section~F.5]{main}).
+We have a natural fully faithful {\em renormalization functor}